alena-c/data-modeling-postgres/README.md

 <h4>2.3 Project Repository files</h4>

 * : This section describes what files are for which purpose in the project
+* First run  `'create_tables.py'`, which creates the tables (drops them and re-cretes if existed).
+Then run the `'etl.py'` to populate the tables with data and complete the ETL process.
+To test the table's content run test.ipynb.

 <h4>2.4 How To Run the Project</h4>